-What a grease trap really does
+What a grease trap actually does

 Codes set the flooring, not the ceiling